Mayur57/twitter-nuke/README.md

 - Your deleted tweets and skipped tweets will be outputted in corresponding files.

 ### Usage
+- Apply for Twitter Developer program and generate your API keys and tokens.
 - Download your Twitter data by following [these steps](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive).
+- Download the latest release of the script as a ZIP file and decompress it to a folder.
+- Navigate to the folder you just unpacked your archive to by typing the following command in your terminal: `cd PATH/TO/YOUR/FOLDER`
+- Install necessary Python packages by running `pip3 -r requirements.txt` in terminal.
 - Edit the script with your Twitter API tokens and your preferences.
 - Run it in your terminal using `python3 deleter-script.py`